unparalleled-js/docs-1/connectors/zendesk/get-user-details-by-id-action.md

 # Zendesk - Get user details by ID action

 This action retrieves details about a specific user that matches a search by user ID.
-Only records in your Zendesk instance that matches all the criteria will be returned.
+Only records in your Zendesk instance that matches the criteria will be returned.

 ![Get user details by ID action](/assets/images/connectors/zendesk/get-user-by-id.png) *Get user details by ID action*